s1440/s1440.github.io/README.md

-CIT 281 Lab and Projects
+CIT 281 Lab and Projects (and descriptions)
-  - includes some type of description of the purpose of the lab or project.

 Lab 1
   - Install Software and practice using new tools